COVID-19 incubation timeline: When am I contagious?

 If you’re exposed to COVID-19 your first impulse may be to get tested immediately.
-But getting tested too soon in the incubation period may lead to a false-positive result and, even worse, a false sense of security.
+But getting tested too soon in the incubation period may lead to a false-negative result and, even worse, a false sense of security.

 We know it can be confusing to keep track of the all the different guidelines and recommendations.
 Here’s a timeline of COVID-19’s incubation period with answers to some of your most pressing questions.
 If you have tested positive for COVID-19, or have been exposed it’s important to check in with your doctor who can monitor your symptoms and determine treatment and give guidance on quarantine and testing.

 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.